pranavakadiyala/Portfolio/final-project-part-two.md

 * Teachers and government school officials
 * Policy makers

 However, I was unable to contact individuals with the above identifiable characteristics.
 Instead, I spoke with 3 individuals in their mid and late 20s who completed their elementary, secondary and high school education in the US.
-Both of them also completed their undergrad during COVID-19 and hence actively learnt using online methods.
+Two of them also completed their undergrad during COVID-19 and hence actively learnt using online methods.
 One of them also has a sibling who is currently in high school and was just beginning high school in 2020.
 Further, two of them worked with state and local governments on policy implementation questions.

 Hence, I feel like the two stakeholders - parents/current studetns and policy makers have been decently represented by the interviewees.
 However, as outlined in [part 1](final-project-part-one), since teachers have very similar goals and interested, I belive that overall the interviewers' feedback is pretty comprehensive and quite representative.